 Assigned reading is a requirement for this course.
 Readings will be assigned every week.
-Any information discussed in the assigned reading may be included in your exams, even if it was not explicitly mentioned in the lecture or PowerPoints.
+Any information discussed in the assigned reading may be included in your exams or reading quizzes, even if it was not explicitly mentioned in the lecture or PowerPoints.